Ancient practices · Women only · New York City

 Not for everyone

-Every circle is limited to 8–12 women.
-We will never scale this into a large class.
-The intimacy is not a feature — it is the whole point.
+Every circle is limited to 8-12 women.
+The intimacy isn't a feature.
+It's the whole point.

 Pranayama · Breath traditions